Adhese supports the integration of the Adhese ad server into mobile applications by means of ad tags.

 /sl[location code]-[format code]/

-If necessary, additional parameters can be added to the request URL for the purpose of Targeting.
+The request URL can contain additional parameters for the purpose of Targeting.

 An URL which contains targeting will look like this:

-The available targeting parameters and their prefixes are determined by your Adhese account configuration.
+The configuration of your Adhese account determines the available targeting parameters and their prefixes.
 Please contact our Support team for more details.

 /br: brands or data about the browser and operating system;